-This course is instructor led with classroom with classroom meeting that will use Andrew A. Rezin's text Automotive Service Management-Principles and Practices, 2009.
+This course is instructor led with classroom meeting that will use Andrew A. Rezin's text Automotive Service Management-Principles into Practice.
 The course will address such subjects as Service Operations; Management Styles and Strategies; Financial Management; Organization; Customer Relations; Marketing; Legal Issues and Responsibilities.